HaidarZ/angular2-auth/README.md

 * Header Prefix: `Bearer`
 * Token Name: `id_token`
 * Token Getter Function: `(() => localStorage.getItem(tokenName))`
-* Supress error and continue with regular HTTP request if no JWT is saved: `false`
+* Supress error and continue with regular HTTP request if no auth is saved: `false`
 * Global Headers: none

-If you wish to configure the `headerName`, `headerPrefix`, `tokenName`, `tokenGetter` function, `noTokenScheme`, `globalHeaders`, or `noJwtError` boolean, you can using `provideAuth` or the factory pattern (see below).
+If you wish to configure the `headerName`, `headerPrefix`, `tokenName`, `tokenGetter` function, `noTokenScheme`, `globalHeaders`, or `noauthError` boolean, you can using `provideAuth` or the factory pattern (see below).

 #### Errors

-By default, if there is no valid JWT saved, `AuthHttp` will return an Observable `error` with 'Invalid JWT'.
-If you would like to continue with an unauthenticated request instead, you can set `noJwtError` to `true`.
+By default, if there is no valid auth saved, `AuthHttp` will return an Observable `error` with 'Invalid auth'.
+If you would like to continue with an unauthenticated request instead, you can set `noauthError` to `true`.

 #### Token Scheme